 U.S. Trademark Registrations: Principal Register vs. Supplemental Register

-What is secondary meaning?
+3. What is secondary meaning?

-What types of marks are registered on the Supplemental Register?
+4. What types of marks are registered on the Supplemental Register?

 Marks registrable on the Supplemental Register include:

-- descriptive marks that are capable of acquiring distinctiveness,
+- Descriptive marks that are capable of acquiring distinctiveness;

-- geographic terms, and
+- Geographic terms; and

-- nondistinctive, nonfunctional trade dress.
+- Nondistinctive, nonfunctional trade dress.

-How does a registration on the Supplemental Register differ from a registration on the Principal Register?
+6. How does a registration on the Supplemental Register differ from a registration on the Principal Register?

-How and why does one obtain a registration on the Supplemental Register?
+7. How and why does one obtain a registration on the Supplemental Register?

-One may file an application seeking registration on the Supplemental Register, if for example, one is certain the USPTO will view its mark as descriptive.
-More often, however, the Patent and Trademark Office rejects an application for the Principal Register and gives its owner the option to amend the application to the Supplemental Register.
-A trademark must actually be used in commerce at the time the applicant seeks registration on the Supplemental Register; trademarks not in use may not be registered.
+It is possible to file an application seeking registration on the Supplemental Register if, for example, one is certain that the USPTO will view the mark in question as descriptive.
+More often, however, the USPTO examiner will reject an application for registration on the Principal Register and give the owner the option to amend the application to the Supplemental Register.
+A mark must actually be used in commerce at the time the applicant seeks registration on the Supplemental Register; marks not in use may not be registered on the Supplemental Register.

-Can one oppose registration of an application for the Supplemental Register?
+8. Can one oppose registration of an application for the Supplemental Register?

-No. Applications for registration on the Supplemental Register are not published for third party opposition, unlike applications for registration on the Principal Register.
-If a third party objects to an application for the Supplemental Register, it must seek to cancel the registration after it issues.
+No. Unlike applications for registration on the Principal Register, applications for registration on the Supplemental Register are not published for third-party opposition purposes.
+If a third party objects to the registration of a mark on the Supplemental Register, that party must seek to cancel the registration after it has been issued.

-Can a Supplemental Registration be converted to a Principal Registration?
+9. Can a Supplemental Registration be converted to a Principal Registration?